voice.agents.attach. You configure

 Preview.
 A standalone

-The shape below is forward-looking and may change — for shipping code,
+one object.
+The shape below is forward-looking and can change.
+For

 - Inference — Details — wire model, the commit gate, turn-latency metric